 Sharon Deem DVM, PhD & Stephen Blake MSc, PhD

 Sharon Deem is a wildlife veterinarian and epidemiologist, and the director of the Institute for Conservation Medicine at the St. Louis Zoo.
 Prior to joining the Saint Louis Zoo, she worked for the Wildlife Conservation Society and Smithsonian National Zoo and lived and worked in the Galapagos as a veterinary epidemiologist.
 Her work studying disease patterns in wild animal populations has focused on the spread of disease between domestic animals and wildlife and the impact of environmental change and human contact on wild species.
 This research has taken her to some of the most wild and remote regions of the world, and her equally extensive experience with animals in captivity provides a special lens on understanding the impacts human activity has on other species.
-You can learn more about Sharon and her work on her website and blog.
+You can learn more about Sharon and her work on her website and blog, and watch her 2018 TEDx talk drawing connections among human, animal and planetary health.

 Shortly before meeting Sharon in the late spring of 2015, Henry and I met her husband Stephen Blake, a Conservation Biologist Studying Large Animal Ecology and Large Animals Movement Ecology.
 We encountered each other at a park in St. Louis when their dog Dixie hit it off with Henry, and I was intrigued to learn about their combined experience looking after the interests of animals in both wild and captive environments.